TDG-Platform/docs/Mining_Layers_Workflow.md

 ***************************************************************************
 -->

-To test the Mining Layers workflow template on the above DGLayers recipe file, copy the recipe file and its two auxiliary files (create the files using cut and paste out of this document) to your desired recipe directory on S3, set the directory paths (mentioned above) in the workflow as appropriate, and run.
+To test the workflow on the above DGLayers recipe file, copy the recipe file and its two auxiliary files (create the files using cut and paste out of this document) to your desired recipe directory on S3, set the directory paths (mentioned above) in the workflow as appropriate, and run.